Neural-Shadow Quantum State Tomography

 A simple but important observation is that the noise enters \cref{nsqst_grad} only in the overall prefactor $\propto 1/f(\mathcal E)$.
 Thus, the noise may affect the learning rate, but it will not affect the direction of the gradient.
 This suggests that gradient-based optimization schemes can yield an accurate neural network quantum state without any noise calibration or mitigation.
 This is despite the fact that this same noise generally biases the estimated infidelity (see \cref{nsqst_loss_noisy}).

 We now discuss a possible limitation of our approach to classical post-processing.
-Given $N$ classical shadows collected experimentally, and $L$ computational basis samples collected from the neural network quantum state, the variance in estimating the gradient, Eq.~\eqref{nsqst_grad}, scales with $O\left(({N f(\mathcal E)^2 L})^{-1}\right)$.
-Therefore, the number of Monte Carlo samples collected from the neural network quantum state must be $L\sim O\left(1/(N f(\mathcal E)^2)\right)$ in order to guarantee a bounded standard error in the approximation.
+Given $N$ classical shadows collected experimentally, and $L$ computational basis samples collected from the neural network quantum state, the number of Monte Carlo samples collected from the neural network quantum state must be $L\sim O\left(1/N^2 f(\mathcal E)^2\right)$ in order to guarantee a bounded standard error in the approximation of the gradient from \cref{nsqst_grad}.
 Since $f(\mathcal E)\le 1/(1+2^n)$, this suggests that there may be an exponential cost in performing the Monte Carlo estimations.
 We emphasize that this potential exponential cost in classical post-processing does not affect the required number of classical shadows from measurements.
 As system sizes grow significantly larger, it will eventually become hopeless to perform an exact sum over all $2^n$ computational basis states and the Monte Carlo average may still lead to successful convergence with only a sub-exponential number of samples in some cases (further details and an alternative approach to performing the Monte Carlo average are discussed in \cref{app_technical}).
 In our numerical simulations with six qubits (see \cref{sec:noiseless_sim}), having $2^6=64$ computational basis states, we have evaluated \cref{nsqst_grad} using 5000 Monte Carlo samples.
 With this many samples, the Monte Carlo estimation error is negligible and statistical fluctuations in the gradient are predominantly due to the finite number of classical shadows collected.